3rd ANNUAL

 CHARGING OPERATIONS –Technical Challenges within EV Charging Stations

-EV PEOPLE – Recruiting and building staff capacity for EV fleets and EV charging
+EV PEOPLE – Adapting to change – Recruiting and building staff capacity for the EV transition

 V2G FLEET – Commercial Pathways, Real-World Experiences and Pilot Programs